maettuu/24FS-Deep-Learning/README.md

-# FS24-DL
+# 24FS Deep Learning (DL)
-This repository includes the practical assignments of the course Deep Learning.
+This repository includes the practical assignments of the course DL.

 ## Assignment 1: Perceptron Learning
 Perception Learning is applied to automatically generated data.
 The algorithm is initialized with a random line which is then optimized.
 The results are visualized to show how the learning improves the seperation line.